 Reviews are useful for building engagement with existing customers as well as trust with potential ones.
-By encouraging customers to leave reviews on your site, either after checkout or on return visits, you will create a solid collection of positive testimonials whilst also fostering engagement.
+By encouraging customers to leave reviews on your site, either after checkout (find out how to optimize your checkout funnel) or on return visits, you will create a solid collection of positive testimonials whilst also fostering engagement.

 Clear confirmation pages are about fostering satisfaction with your customers.
 By removing any doubt that their purchase has been successful (and is on its way), they will associate your brand with ease.